 As the saying goes, there's no time like the present.
-Killing two birds with one stone, I cut out jacket length (5255 D), though I plan to use all of the pattern details of jacket C, for a snazzy red jacket to test drive the 5525 body with the 4084 sleeve, and basted it all together.
+Killing two birds with one stone, I cut out jacket length (5255 D), though I plan to use all of the pattern details of jacket C, for a snazzy red jacket to test drive the 5525 body with the sleeve from Simplicity 4084 (another great trench coat pattern), and basted it all together.

 The body is a straight size 12, with the back neckline dropped a whole 2.5 cm (1") to compensate for my over-erect (yes that is the correct technical term!) back.
 Good thing I did that - it brought the shoulder seams to where they should be: when I forget this step, my garments show a severe backwards drift: yuck!

 The fit is great - but I like more ease (the stuffed sausage look is So Not For Me), so I narrowed the SA's a tad at the front and back princess seams starting at the hip bone, leaving the CB and side seams per original design.
 That added about 4 cm (1.5") to the hip area.

 I also intend to lower the CB vent by about 2-3 cm (~1"), as I do NOT want my butt's high water line to push it open!

 The sleeve took a bit of work: first I measured the original 5525 armscye circumference & compared it to the 4084's.
 In the latter, the circumference is 15 mm smaller and the sleeve length 2.5 cm (1") shorter.
 So I added 4 mm to each of the half sleeve sides, and lengthened them by a breathtaking 7.5 cm (3").
 Just as well!!!!!